Last updated on 18th April 2022.

-We have taken all reasonable steps to maintain a 2m distance in the workplace.
+We have taken all reasonable steps to maintain healthy air in the workplace using natural ventilation.

 Check In/Check Out.

-To keep a record of all people that have passed through our building you MUST check-in AND check-out by the entrance or with a member of staff in reception.
+To keep a record of all climbers that have passed through our building all climbers and belayers MUST check-in AND check-out by the entrance or with a member of staff in reception.
 The number of climbers in our building at any one time will also be displayed live on our website for others to see.

 Social Distancing Within the Centre.

 Having spent many years trying to block draughts in our centre we are now encouraging them!
-You will find many fire doors held open with industry standard door holders, and windows will be opened strategically to encourage a flow of fresh air through all areas.
+You will find many fire doors held open with industry standard door holders, and windows will be open to encourage a flow of fresh air through all areas.
 Please do not close them.
-This may make the centre feel a little cooler, so you may want to wear something warm.
+This may make the centre feel cooler, which some people will prefer, but others may want to wear something warm.
 We are monitoring the air quality with CO2 monitors to assess ventilation.

 We are removing all non essential items such as leaflets, menus etc. Please do not ask us to display any literature for you, and do not leave anything with us.

-Absolutely all visitors must check-in and out of the centre to help us with our track and trace procedure, therefore even if you haven’t climbed, please check in at reception, and out again when you leave.
-A modest takeaway style menu of salads, sandwiches, soups, cakes and hot and cold drinks will be available to buy and eat at our tables.
-Please see our website for further details.
-The café will be open with a new menu.
-All food and drink will be prepacked in compostable and recyclable packaging, and hot food is also available.
-Please do not consume your own food and drink in the café, and no picnics may be eaten in the climbing areas.
+A menu of salads, sandwiches, soups, pies, cakes and hot and cold drinks are available to buy and eat at our tables.
+The offer may vary from day to day.
+Some cold food is prepacked in compostable and recyclable packaging, and hot food is also available.
+Please do not consume your own food and drink in the café, and picnics should not be eaten in the climbing areas.